dlartigue/add_focus/README.md

 ```
 5) Add python.exe to PATHEXT (can be done manually using SET, or with [Windows Environment Variables Editor](http://eveditor.com/))

+* If you have any issues getting this to work, this [thread](http://stackoverflow.com/questions/1934675/how-to-execute-python-scripts-in-windows) is a good place to start.

 ## Todo

 Make this into a proper package, which will simplfy scrpit installation.